minqiaowang/pts-hybrid-adg/README.md

 ## Workshops
 - [Click here to access the Workshop](https://minqiaowang.github.io/pts-hybrid-adg/workshops/freetier/index.html) using the web interface.
-- If you want to setup the on-premise and DBCS side using the terraform scripts.
-[Please refer this link.](https://github.com/minqiaowang/pts-hybrid-adg/blob/master/setup-labenv/setup-labenv-19.md)

 ## Get an Oracle Cloud Trial Account for Free!